-We discovered a vegan ice cream truck on our way back into Tulum town!
+Discovered a vegan ice cream truck on the way back into Tulum town!

 All the ice cream is made to order, and you can even mix two flavors!
 My mango/pineapple and his peanut butter/banana combinations were great!
 The couple, who owned the shop, used coconut milk to make the ice cream, so it was free of dairy.
 It also gave the ice cream a slight taste of coconut for a more tropical twist!
 It cost 100 pesos for both.

 Fresh and handmade!
 The ice cream was worth the wait.

 Rode back home to wash up, pour a rum & coke, and get ready for dinner.

 Our taxi driver, who our Airbnb host recommended, suggested that we try El Camello, Jr. I noticed this place was always packed, whenever I rode my bike past it!
 I understand the photo shows otherwise, since it was taken after the late dinner. :)